-Tax Aspects of the Operating Partnership and the Joint Ventures entities which are not subject to federal income tax.
+General.
+Substantially all of our income-producing properties are held directly or indirectly through the Operating Partnership.
+In addition, the Operating Partnership holds certain of its investments indirectly through joint ventures.
+In general, partnerships are "pass-through" entities which are not subject to federal income tax.
 Rather, partners are allocated their proportionate shares of the items of income, gain, loss, deduction and credit of a partnership, and are potentially subject to tax thereon, without regard to whether the partners receive a distribution from the partnership.
 Simon Property includes in its income its proportionate share of the foregoing partnership items for purposes of the various REIT income tests and in the computation of Simon Property's REIT taxable income.
 Moreover, for purposes of the REIT asset tests, we will include our proportionate share of assets held by the Operating Partnership and joint ventures.
 See "Taxation of Simon Property."